To Write or to Automate Linguistic Prompts, That Is the Question

-LLMs have progressed rapidly on MT: early evaluations showed competitive performance on high-resource European languages but gaps in low-resource settings~\cite{jiao2023chatgptgoodtranslatoryes,hendy2023goodgptmodelsmachine}, with GPT-4 surpassing supervised baselines such as NLLB~\cite{nllbteam2022languageleftbehindscaling} in many directions while still lagging behind commercial systems in low-resource languages~\cite{zhu-etal-2024-multilingual}.
+\paragraph{LLMs for Linguistic Tasks.} LLMs have progressed rapidly on machine translation: early evaluations showed competitive performance on high-resource European languages but gaps in low-resource settings~\cite{jiao2023chatgptgoodtranslatoryes,hendy2023goodgptmodelsmachine}, with GPT-4 surpassing supervised baselines such as NLLB~\cite{nllbteam2022languageleftbehindscaling} in many directions while still lagging behind commercial systems in low-resource languages~\cite{zhu-etal-2024-multilingual}.
 More recent benchmarks show LLMs now dominate, with Gemini~2.5 Pro placing in the top evaluation cluster for 14 of 16 language pairs~\cite{kocmi-etal-2025-findings}.
 Fine-grained human evaluations suggest LLM translations remain comparable to junior and mid-level professional translators but fall short of senior professionals~\cite{yan2024benchmarkinggpt4humantranslators}.

 For quality assessment, neural metrics such as COMET~\cite{rei-etal-2020-comet} and BLEURT~\cite{sellam-etal-2020-bleurt} correlate well with human assessment~\cite{freitag-etal-2021-experts}, and xCOMET~\cite{guerreiro2023xcomettransparentmachinetranslation} extends this with error span detection, but these learned metrics lack the explainability of prompted LLM evaluators.
 Kocmi and Federmann~\shortcite{kocmi2023largelanguagemodelsstateoftheart} showed that GPT-based models achieved state-of-the-art system-level correlation with human judgments, and their GEMBA-MQM metric~\cite{kocmi-federmann-2023-gemba} extended this to fine-grained error span detection.
 However, Fernandes et al.~\shortcite{fernandes-etal-2023-devil} and Huang et al.~\shortcite{huang-etal-2024-lost} found that predicted error spans do not align well with human annotations at the segment level, motivating refinements such as filtering LLM-predicted errors through automatic post-editing~\cite{lu-etal-2025-mqm}.